 Gastric acid reflux is caused by a weak lower esophageal sphincter (LES), the valve that separates the esophagus from the stomach.
 Acid reflux symptoms include:

 - Burping or feeling bloated

 - Persistent hiccups

-Acid reflux can sometimes be treated through lifestyle changes such as losing weight and eliminating certain foods from your diet.
+Gastric reflux can sometimes be treated through lifestyle changes such as losing weight and eliminating certain foods from your diet.
 In addition, it can also be repaired through reflux surgery, which is typically effective at reducing or eliminating symptoms.
 But what can be done about bile reflux?

 Bile Reflux After Gallbladder Surgery

 Bile, the fluid your small intestine uses to digest food, is produced by the liver and flows into the duodenum, or the upper part of the small intestine.
 It normally can’t back up into the stomach because of a one-way valve called the pylorus that lets food go down, but not up.
 However, if that valve becomes damaged or doesn’t function the way it should, bile reflux may occur.

 Bile reflux is not the same as acid reflux since it occurs when bile washes back into the stomach.
 If the LES is weak, a mixture of bile and stomach acid may flow further back into the esophagus.
 Bile reflux is often harder to treat than GERD alone since it includes greenish yellow bile rather than stomach acid alone.

 It is not uncommon for patients to experience bile reflux after gallbladder removal.
 Studies show that bile reflux occurs in 80% to 90% of patients who have had gallbladder surgery.
 So, you’re actually more likely to have bile reflux after having your gallbladder removed.
 The reason for this is due to how your body normally stores bile in the gallbladder.
 Once the gallbladder is removed, bile may overflow directly into the stomach.

 Bile reflux signs include the following symptoms: